wp-plugins/relevanssi/readme.txt

 using `relevanssi_do_query()`.
 See [Knowledge Base](http://www.relevanssi.com/knowledge-base/relevanssi_do_query/).

 = Uninstalling =
-To uninstall the plugin, first click the "Remove plugin data" button on the plugin settins page to remove options and database tables, then remove the plugin using the normal WordPress plugin management tools.
+To uninstall the plugin remove the plugin using the normal WordPress plugin management tools (from the Plugins page, first Deactivate, then Delete).
+If you remove the plugin files manually, the database tables and options will remain.

 = Combining with other plugins =
 Relevanssi doesn't work with plugins that rely on standard WP search.
 Those plugins want to